oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/lab-specific-scripts/script-driven-devops-setup.md

   - Start core Kubernetes services (Ingress contrtoller, Kubernetes dashboard)
   - Create service certificates and associated secrets based on Ingress load balancer IP
   - Create ingress rules, secrets and config maps based on the above info
-  - Start three microservcies (storefront, stockmanager and zipkin)
+  - Start three microservices (storefront, stockmanager and zipkin)
   - Upload test data to the database

 It will then configure for the DevOps services labs by :